kyaiooiayk/SQL-Notes/README.md

 ***

 # How to practice
-- [www.w3schools.com](https://www.w3schools.com/sql/default.asp) has a very some very nice tutorials where you can also try out your code in an interpreter running on your web browser.
+- [www.w3schools.com](https://www.w3schools.com/sql/default.asp) has some very nice tutorials where you can also try out your code in an interpreter running on their web browser.
 ***

 ## Other resources